Living Donor Kidney Transplantation

 Whether you are donating a kidney or receiving one, it is important to maintain a healthy lifestyle and follow your physician’s instructions for care.

-We know this can seem like an overwhelming process, but our experienced team at SSM Health Saint Louis University Hospital will be there to help you every step of the way.
+We know this can seem like an overwhelming process, but the Transplant Center at SSM Health Saint Louis University Hospital will be there to help you every step of the way.
 Contact us today at (314) 577-8867 to schedule an appointment or to learn more about what options are available to you.